plantbreeding/BrAPI-Manuscript2/manuscript.md

 DeltaBreed users need not be aware of BrAPI or the specifics of underlying applications but will notice that BrAPI interoperability reduces the need for human-mediated file transfers and data manipulation.
 Field Book users, for example, can connect to their DeltaBreed program, authenticate, and pull studies and traits directly from DeltaBreed to Field Book on their data collection device.
 The subsequent step of pushing observations from Field Book to DeltaBreed is straightforward via BrAPI, but is pending implementation until observation transaction handling is improved, intentional and inadvertent repeated measures are differentiated, and a data staging area is implemented for quality control.

-Breeding Insight integrated several BrAPI applications to support 2021 phenotypic data collection by USDA-ARS blueberry breeders.
-DeltaBreed was used to create traits in Breedbase, and Field Book was used to pull studies and traits from Breedbase.
-The workflow also permitted users to push Field Book observations back to Breedbase via BrAPI.
-This effort served as a successful proof of concept for multi-application BrAPI integration, but highlighted limitations to the process of accepting BrAPI observations from Field Book.
-The Breeding Insight team is actively working with the rest of the BrAPI community to correct these limitations in future versions of the specification.

 <!-- Submission is expected July 2024.
 We may need to trim this aspirational list down to reality in final edits.-->
-DeltaBreed is integrated with many other BrAPI community projects and tools.
+DeltaBreed is integrated with at least eight other BrAPI community tools, and plans to integrate with several more as the project continues.
 There is a BrAPI enabled connection, either in development or production, with all of the following tools: [BrAPI Java Test Server](https://test-server.brapi.org/brapi/v2/), [BreedBase](https://breedbase.org/), [Field Book](https://play.google.com/store/apps/details?id=com.fieldbook.tracker), [Gigwa](https://gigwa.southgreen.fr/gigwa/), [QBMS](https://icarda-git.github.io/QBMS), [Mr Bean](https://github.com/AparicioJohan/MrBeanApp), [Helium](https://helium.hutton.ac.uk/#/) and the [Pedigree Viewer](https://github.com/solgenomics/BrAPI-Pedigree-Viewer) BrAPP.

 #### FAIDARE

 <!-- Cyril P, first draft-->
-[FAIDARE](https://urgi.versailles.inrae.fr/faidare/) [@https://hal.inrae.fr/hal-04638310] is a data discovery portal providing a biologist friendly search system over a global federation of 40 plant research databases at the time of writing.
+[FAIDARE](https://urgi.versailles.inrae.fr/faidare/) [@https://hal.inrae.fr/hal-04425516] is a data discovery portal providing a biologist friendly search system over a global federation of 40 plant research databases at the time of writing.
 It allows users to identify data resources using a full text search approach combined with domain specific filters.
 Each search result contains a link back to the original database for visualization, analysis, and download.
 The indexed data types are very broad and include genomic features, selected bibliography, QTL, markers, genetic variation studies, phenomic studies, and plant genetic resources.
 This inclusiveness is achieved thanks to a two stage indexation data model.
 The first index, more generic, provides basic search functionalities and relies on five fields: name, link back URL, data type, species, and exhaustive description.
 To provide more advanced filtering, the second stage indexation mechanism takes advantage of BrAPI endpoints to get more detailed metadata on germplasm, genotyping studies and phenotyping studies.

 The indexation mechanism relies on a [public software package](https://github.com/elixir-europe/plant-brapi-etl-faidare) that allows data resource managers to request the indexation of their database.
 This BrAPI client is able to extract data from any BrAPI 1.3 and 1.2 endpoint.
 The development of BrAPI 2.x indexation will be initiated in 2025.
 Since not all databases are willing to implement BrAPI endpoints, it is possible to generate metadata as static BrAPI compliant JSON files, using the BrAPI standard as a file exchange format.